MENU

 • Meet any additional academic qualifications for the GSA position as specified by the hiring Academic Unit.

-• First-time TAs: All newly hired Teaching Assistants are required to successfully complete the Teaching Assistant Seminar prior to the semester the are expected to teach.
+• First-time Teaching Assistants: All newly hired Teaching Assistants (TAs) are required to successfully complete the Teaching Assistant Seminar prior to the semester they are expected to teach.

-• International Students: If the student’s home language is not English, evidence of proficiency in both written and spoken English must be provided (Graduate Policy GP 4.11) which is defined as
+If the student’s home language is not English, evidence of proficiency in both written and spoken English must be provided as described below.
+See English Language Proficiency and Language Requirements for Graduate Student Employment Policy for reference.

-• Teaching Assistantships: a minimum score on at least one of the following proficiency tests (taken no more than two years before attendance at Florida Tech):
+Teaching Assistantship: a minimum score on at least one of the following proficiency tests (taken no more than two years before attendance at Florida Tech):

 iBT